snap-stanford/ringo/doc/source/reference/multimodal.rst

    the new graph is a copy of the input graph. *ModeId* provides the integer id for the mode the :class:`TModeNet` represents.

-   In general, :class:`TModeNet`s should not be created directly and instead should be added to a multimodal network using the :class:`TMMNet` method :meth:`AddModeNet`.
+   In general, a :class:`TModeNet` should not be created directly and instead should be added to a multimodal network using the :class:`TMMNet` method :meth:`AddModeNet`.

    :class:`TModeNet` inherits from :class:`TNEANet` and therefore has all